WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 So the idea around clusters is to make it easier for users to follow the transaction graph.
 The transaction graph is the history of where a coin has been, and is important if different histories need to be separated.
-For example, if you buy coins anonymously in a P2P way, you should try to avoid mixing those coins with coins you got in a public way (donation, coinbase, etc.).
+For example, if you buy coins anonymously in a P2P way, you should try to avoid mixing those coins with coins you got in a public way (donation, Coinbase, etc.).
 :::

 ## CoinJoin